parisapourmand/Devide-and-Conquer/README.md

 #3 Multiplication of Numeric Strings

 This progrm implements the multiplication of 2 numbers useing strings.
 It can be used to multiply large numbers.

+#1 Merge Sort

+The Implementation of Quick Sort in Python